Change language to:

 English

-Part 5 of the Teaching Council Acts 2001-2015 (“the Act”) provides for the consideration and investigation of complaints relating to registered teachers, by the Teaching Council’s Investigating Committee.
-It provides for the holding of inquiries/hearings by Panels of the Disciplinary Committee, where necessary.
+Part 5 of the Teaching Council Act 2001 (as amended) (“the Act”) provides for the consideration and investigation of complaints relating to registered teachers, by the Teaching Council’s Investigating Committee.

-Publication of information only arises when a complaint is referred by the Investigating Committee to the Disciplinary Committee for an inquiry.
+Publication of information only arises when a complaint is referred by the Investigating Committee to the Disciplinary Committee for an inquiry, and where there is a finding and/or sanction imposed in relation to the teacher.
+Where a teacher provides undertakings to an Inquiry Panel and consents to being censured, this constitutes a sanction and details of same can be published.
 If a complaint is not referred to the Disciplinary Committee for an inquiry, no information is published.

 Fitness to Teach Inquiries